neoforged/Documentation/docs/resources/index.md

 ---
-description: This article gives a broad overview about Minecraft's resource system.
-It explains the split into assets and data and dedicates a section to data generation.
+description: What resources are in general, why there is a distinction between assets and data, and how to generate resource files.
 sidebar_position: 1
 ---
 # Resources